Wayne Ferreira: Coaching

 Starting in 2020, Ferreira was the coach of Frances Tiafoe and became his primary coach, replacing coach Zack Evenden, until the end of the 2023 season when they split.
 During that period Tiafoe won two titles and became a top 10 player.

 He coached Jack Draper on a trial basis, starting in May 2024, that ended prior to the 2024 US Open.
 During that period Draper won his maiden ATP title in June 2024.

 He did a trial with Yosuke Watanuki during the 2025 Sunshine Double.
+He has coached Alexei Popyrin.

-Since March 2025 he is coaching Alexei Popyrin.
+Since June 2026 he is coaching Brandon Nakashima.
+During that time Nakashima reached a Masters 1000 final.

 Endorsements

 Ferreira played with and endorsed rackets made by Slazenger early in his career.
 He switched to Dunlop Sport very early in his career and stayed with them, using the 200G racket, until the end of his ATP career.